 They are also home to some of the most beautiful sunflowers in the state.

 They not only have a pick-your-own flowers but they also have other fun activities like free pain stations, corn hole, and more.
-The season typically runs from June to October.
+The season typically runs from mid-June to mid-August.